 Camberwell, Chelsea and Wimbledon work with a number of different institutions and cultural organisations.

-These partnerships help us shape cultural agendas, develop strong research and ensure its' wider dissemination.
+These research partnerships help us shape cultural agendas, develop strong research and ensure its' wider dissemination.

 The National Theatre